Effects of DC voltage on initiation of whirling motion of an electrostatically actuated nanowire oscillator: Introduction

-Investigations of nanoelectromechanical system (NEMS) oscillators have received considerable attention in recent years due to their potential applications as sensors and signal-processing devices.\cite{dai2009, karabalin2011} NEMS oscillators have rich nonlinear dynamic characteristics which can be used in designing of efficient devices. \cite{buks2006, kumar2011} In case of nanowire (NW) and carbon nanotube (CNT) oscillators, two flexural orthogonal modes of vibration have nearly identical natural frequencies.\cite{conley2008} There is a nonlinear coupling between these two flexural modes of vibration, which may interact during resonance.
-A few investigations demonstrated that planar (plane of electrostatic actuation X-Z in Fig. \ref{wfig.nanowire-model}) motion of NW and CNT oscillators may exhibit a change to three-dimensional whirling motion due to the nonlinear coupling. \cite{conley2008, chen2010}\\ Conley et al. \cite{conley2008} first investigated whirling dynamics in electrostatically actuated nano-oscillators for providing theoretical understanding of experiments of Sazonova et al. \cite{sazonova2004} The authors modeled a CNT oscillator, after neglecting initial deflection due to DC voltage, and provided an analytical criteria for the initiation of whirling motion using first-order averaging method.
-The same group, in a later investigation, also performed numerical analysis to study the role of DC voltage in whirling dynamics of CNT oscillators. \cite{conley2010} In another study, Chen et al. \cite{chen2010} have numerically investigated the chaotic response in whirling motion of NW oscillators.
-Interaction between planar and nonplanar modes of vibration due to internal resonance has been also experimentally observed in CNT oscillators by Eichler et al. \cite{eichler2012}\\ A simple analytical model is desirable which provides the criteria for planar to whirling motion transition and thus help to identify the nature of resonance characteristics of NW and CNT oscillators.
-In this work, we have accounted for the effects of DC voltage, a prime component of electrostatic actuation, and an analytical criteria for initiation of whirling provided in the form of coupled algebraic equations.
-DC voltage induces static pre-deflection, which breaks down the symmetry of beam displacement and becomes the source of geometric quadratic nonlinearity.\cite{kozinsky2006} In addition, DC voltage also mistunes the planar and nonplanar natural frequencies of oscillation.
-We show in this paper that DC voltage can qualitatively change the whirling dynamics of nano-oscillators.\\ Figure \ref{wfig.nanowire-model} shows the schematic diagram of a doubly-clamped NW oscillator of radius $ \hat R$ and length $\hat L$ and is placed on a side of an electrode plate at a gap $\hat g$.
-The nanowire is electrostatically actuated by applying bias voltage $\hat V$ which is a combination DC voltage $\hat V_{DC}$ and AC voltage of amplitude $\hat V_{AC}$ at frequency $\hat \omega_f$.
-The governing differential equations of motion for non-dimensional planar $u(x, t)$ and nonplanar $v(x, t)$ displacements are coupled integro-partial differential equations \cite{chen2010, conley2008, bhushan2011}
+In nanowire and carbon nanotube oscillators, there is a nonlinear geometric coupling between flexural orthogonal planar and nonplanar modes of vibration which may interact through internal resonance \cite{conley2008, eichler2012}.
+Few earlier investigations have demonstrated that planar driven nanowire and nanotube oscillators may exhibit a change from planar to whirling motion at some critical magnitude of electrostatic actuation due to this nonlinear geometric coupling \cite{conley2008, chen2010}; here whirling motion refers to the existence of oscillatory components in both planar and nonplanar directions.
+Specifically, Conley et al. \cite{conley2008} have investigated whirling dynamics of electrostatically actuated nano-oscillators using reduced order modelling for providing theoretical understanding of experiments of Sazonova et al. \cite{sazonova2004}.
+The authors have modelled a carbon nanotube oscillator, after neglecting the effects of initial deflection due to DC voltage, and provided an analytical criterion for the initiation of whirling motion using first-order averaging method.
+The same group, in a later investigation, also performed numerical analysis to study the role of parametric excitation terms introduced by DC voltage on resonance curves of nanotube oscillators \cite{conley2010}.
+In another study, Chen et al. \cite{chen2010} have numerically investigated chaotic responses in whirling dynamics of nanowire oscillators by numerically solving governing partial differential equations of motion using a combination of finite element and Runge-Kutta methods.
+Additionally, Eichler et al. \cite{eichler2012} have experimentally studied the interaction among various orthogonal planar and nonplanar modes of vibration of nanotube oscillators.
+Apart from nano-oscillators, sinusoidally forced strings and suspended cables are other mechanical systems where whirling motion has been studied earlier \cite{arafat2003, pai1992, johnson1989, lee1995, abe2010}.\\ Although the aforementioned studies on whirling dynamics of planar driven electrostatically actuated nano-oscillators provide insights into planar to whirling motion transition, much still remains to be understood.
+For instance, Conley et al. \cite{conley2008} have neglected the role of DC voltage in modelling and analysis of whirling dynamic of nano-oscillators using first-order averaging method.
+However, DC voltage is a prime component of electrostatic actuation and induces static pre-deflection in nano-oscillators, which breaks down the symmetry of beam displacement and becomes the source of geometric quadratic nonlinearity \cite{kozinsky2006, nayfeh1997}.
+Moreover, DC voltage also mistunes the planar and nonplanar natural frequencies of oscillation.
+Hence, in this work, we have accounted these effects of DC voltage on whirling dynamics of nano-oscillators, and have solved the nonlinear dynamics problem using a combination of numerical techniques and analytical technique second-order averaging method.
+Additionally, an analytical criterion for initiation of whirling motion is also provided in the form of coupled algebraic equations.
+We demonstrate the importance of DC voltage on whirling motion of nano-oscillators and show that DC voltage can qualitatively change the initiation pattern of whirling motion.